 Flexo can accommodate water-based inks and methods like anilox laser cleaning to further reduce waste and water contamination.

 Plus, by using elastomer blend sleeves, flexo saves the printer money.
 Gravure cylinders are extremely costly (and heavy) and are capable of about 50 million impressions before they need replacement.
-Elastomer sleeves aren’t capable of such a high impression count, but they are capable of being ground down, recovered, and re-etched for a new image.
+Elastomer sleeves aren’t capable of such a high impression count, but they are capable of being ground down, recovered, and re-engraved for a new image.

 In the last ten years, the advancements in flexo printing equipment--everything from incorporating anti-bounce technology to AI solutions for ensuring quality prints-- have far surpassed the technological advancements of other printing methods.